ctechfilmuniversity/lecture_ss23_academic_methodologies/docs/03_slides/am_ss23_07_slides.md

 --

-Once again, every section, paragraph, sentence and word should serve a purpose.
+Once again, every section, paragraph, sentence and word should serve a purpose and fit into the story.

+--

 If not, throw it out!